Get Hooked on a New Science Fiction Chapter Book

 Greystone Secrets: The Strangers by Margaret Peterson Haddix

 Exciting from the first page to the last!
-Why would the Greystone kids’ loving, wonderful mom leave the three of them just after hearing the news about a bizarre kidnapping involving a family with their EXACT same names and birthdays?
-And why is there a secret room in their basement that leads to another house in a different world?
-The kids, along with their new friend, Natalie, embark on a dangerous adventure to find their missing mom, travel to an alternate world, and save the kidnapped children.
+Why would the Greystone kids’ loving, wonderful mom leave the three of them alone just after hearing the news about a bizarre kidnapping involving a family with their EXACT same names and birthdays?
+And why is there a secret room in their basement that leads to another house IN A DIFFERENT WORLD?
+The kids, along with their new friend, Natalie, embark on a dangerous adventure to find their missing mom which takes them to an alternate world where they’ll save the kidnapped children and find their mom.

 7th Grade vs the Galaxy by Joshua S. Levy